essawey/essawey/README.md

 # 💫 About Me Mohamed Essawey:

-  - 🎓I'm a recent graduate in Artificial Intelligence from **Nile University**.
+- 🎓 Nile University graduate with a degree in **Artificial Intelligence**

 - 🌱 I'm on track for learning more about **Machine Learning and ML-Ops.**